Why Your Pricing Team Can't Be All Strategy Or All Execution

 There's someone who can analyze patterns and spot trends.

-And there’s someone who defines policy — not in a vacuum, but with real understanding of what will hold up in the field.
+And there's someone who defines policy.
+Not in a vacuum, but with real understanding of what will hold up in the field.

-Sometimes that’s three people.
-Sometimes it’s one person with depth in two lanes and support in the third.
-But when those lanes are missing altogether, things start breaking — slowly at first, then visibly.
+Sometimes that's three people.
+Sometimes it's one person with depth in two lanes and support in the third.
+But when those lanes are missing altogether, things start breaking.
+Slowly at first, then visibly.

 How to Tell What You’re Missing

-The signs are usually right in front of you — but they don’t always show up in a dashboard.
+The signs are usually right in front of you but they don't always show up in a dashboard.

-If strategy is missing, you’ll see the team chasing noise.
-They’ll be busy, responsive, and buried in exceptions — but no one’s asking the harder questions about pricing structure, segmentation, or deal design.
-Sales is still running the show, and pricing is just cleaning up after them.
+If strategy is missing, you'll see the team chasing noise.
+They'll be busy, responsive, and buried in exceptions but no one's asking the harder questions about pricing structure, segmentation, or deal design.
+Sales is still running the show, and Pricing is just cleaning up after them.

 If systems are missing, everything slows down.
 Good ideas never scale.
 Quote logic lives in spreadsheets or Slack threads.
 Analysts build the same report five different ways, and no one's sure what made it into the CPQ or the ERP.
 The feedback loop breaks.

 If analytics is weak, the team is flying blind.
-There’s a lot of opinion, a lot of back-and-forth, but not much insight driving the decisions.
-The group might be operationally sound — but they’re optimizing yesterday’s logic, not asking whether it still holds.
+There's a lot of opinion, a lot of back-and-forth, but not much insight driving the decisions.
+The group might be operationally sound but they're optimizing yesterday's logic, not asking whether it still holds.

-Most pricing leaders know something’s off.
-What they need is a way to name it — and a plan to fix it without throwing bodies at the problem.
+Most Pricing leaders know something's off.
+What they need is a way to name it and a plan to fix it without throwing bodies at the problem.

-A pricing team that’s all strategy and no execution burns credibility.
-A team that’s all execution and no strategy burns out.
+A team that's all execution and no strategy burns out.

-And when something breaks, they know whether it’s a logic issue, a tooling issue, or a design issue — because they’ve got someone thinking in each lane.
+The best teams flex across both.
+Not with superheroes, but with balance.
+They don't just think.
+They build.
+They don't just build.
+They fix.
+And when something breaks, they know whether it's a logic issue, a tool issue, or a design issue because they've got someone thinking in each lane.

 Recommended For You